KXR54510/NeuralNetworks_700745451_Assignment5/README.md

 Course: CS 5720 (CRN 23216)

-Description: This assignment consists of program snippets that performs basic functions and arithmetic operations using python programming.
+Description: This assignment consists of program snippets that performs Naive Bayes and Linear SVM methods using scikit-learn library.

 For more details, please find the below the required links,

 Google Drive link for program file (Notebook):